 🎁 Upgrade to Feathers-Pinia 2.0 🎁

 Feathers-Pinia 2.0 is almost ready for final release.
-Read the new documentation.The useFindWatched
+Read the new documentation.The useFindWatched Utility ⚠️

 ⚠️ warning ⚠️

-utility reduces boilerplate for querying with fall-through cache and realtime updates.
-To get started with it you provide a model
+The useFindWatched utility reduces boilerplate for querying with fall-through cache and realtime updates.
+To get started with it you provide a model class and a computed params object.

-Let's use the example of creating a User Guide, where we need to pull in the various Tutorial
+Let's use the example of creating a User Guide, where we need to pull in the various Tutorial records from our tutorials service.
+We'll keep it simple in the template and just show a list of the names.

 The goal with the examples is to focus as much as possible on functionality and not boilerplate.
-As such, all examples use auto-import for Vue APIs like computed
+As such, all examples use auto-import for Vue APIs like computed and ref.
+They also use Vue's script setup feature.
+Both features come preinstalled with the Vitesse Template for Vue and the Vitesse-Feathers-Pinia Demo.

 <template>